helm/charts/stable/spark-history-server/README.md

 | s3.secretKeyName | The file name that contains the AWS secret access key.
 Omit if using IAM based authentication | aws-secret-key |
 | s3.logDirectory | The S3 log directory that starts with "s3a://" | s3a://spark-hs/ |

-Note that only when `pvc.enablePVC` is set to `true`, the following settings take effect:
+Note that only when `pvc.enabled` is set to `true`, the following settings take effect:

-* pvc.existingClaimName
+* pvc.existingPVC
 * pvc.eventsDir

 By default an NFS server and PVC are set up.
 Optionally they can be disabled by setting `nfs.enableExampleNFS` to false.

-Similary, only when `gcs.enableGCS` is `true`, the following settings take effect:
+Similary, only when `gcs.enabled` is `true`, the following settings take effect:

 * gcs.secret
 * gcs.key